AidenSubers/Data-Projects-TripleTen/README.md

 Welcome to my repository, where I showcase a series of data projects completed during my four-month bootcamp with TripleTen.
 Each project highlights my skills in data analysis, visualization, and storytelling, using a variety of tools including Google Sheets, Tableau, and Power BI.

+Click on each project title's hyperlink to view them.

 ## Projects Overview

 ### 1. [Sprint 1 Project: Advanced Spreadsheets with NYC Airbnb Data](https://docs.google.com/spreadsheets/d/1RW7gv8VnuC4BtNW5zykD02s2AfKaViL2aPCguBPNVIc/edit?usp=sharing)